 Direct Subsidized Loans

-If you have a significant financial need, you could qualify for Direct Subsidized loans.
+If you have a significant financial need, you could qualify for Direct Subsidized Loans.
 The government subsidizes the interest on these loans while you’re in school, during your grace period, or if your loans are in deferment.
 Loan amounts and interest rates vary, but you can get up to $5,500 per year.
-The fixed interest rate is 5.05% on loans disbursed on or after July 1, 2018, and before July 1, 2019.
+The fixed interest rate is 5.05% for new loans.

 Direct Unsubsidized Loans

 If you don’t have financial need, you can qualify for unsubsidized loans.
 With these loans, you will still have to pay the interest on your loans or have it accumulate while your loans are in deferment, while you’re in school, and during your grace period.
 You can qualify for up to $20,500 over the course of your undergraduate degree.
-The interest rate is 5.05% for undergraduate students and 6.6% for graduate students for loans disbursed on or after July 1, 2018, and before July 1, 2019.
+The interest rate is 5.05% for undergraduate students and 6.6% for graduate students for new loans.

 >> Read More: Subsidized vs. Unsubsidized Student Loans